ryotat/aistats12/README.md

 ![half-lives](halflives_fukushima.jpg)

 Horizontal axis: number of iterations.
+Area around each curve: confidence of the model (or strength of the support from data in the Bayesian sense) that a nuclide with the corresponding decay constant existed.

 ## Reference
  * R. Tomioka & M. Mørup (2012) [A Bayesian Analysis of the Radioactive Releases of Fukushima